mentlsve/CarND-Vehicle-Detection/writeup.md

 <img src="writeup_images/pipeline-bbox-heatmap.png" style="width: 800px" />

-In row 2 there is one false positive and in row 3 there is one positive.
-However because no pixel gets enough votes (belonging to a patch classified as car) the pipeline predicts that there is no car in the image.
+In row 2 there is one false positive and in row 3 there is one positive, however because no pixel gets enough votes (belonging to a patch classified as car) the pipeline predicts that there is no car in the image.
 To further improve I played around with different scales and region of interests

 | Scale | Y top | Y bottom |
 | ---- | ------ | -------- |